 Next the production company will write a script, although not every programme has narration.
 The script is agreed and you’ll finally end up with a shooting script which usually consists of pages with two columns showing the text of the narration and interview sections on the left and the visuals on the right.

 Dates are agreed and shooting commences.
 The client is involved in shooting as much as they feel necessary.
 You’ll probably want to be present at interviews and their customers’ premises but maybe not if there is more generic shooting involved.
-The production company can provide dvd copies of the raw footage if necessary which is useful for checking things like interview content.
-We can even supply you with copies of the footage with the timecode displayed in picture.
+We can supply you with copies of the footage with the timecode displayed in picture.
 The client can then choose shots and note down the relevant timecodes.
 Often though it’s easier to leave that to the editor.

-Files, formats and discs.
+Files and formats.
 What does the client take away?

 So if you’re thinking “I need a video to go on YouTube” or “I need to make a promo video” or perhaps you need to film an event or record a conference or you need a video for a website.
 You might need to produce a marketing video or make a corporate video, the stages involved are all very similar.
 If you need any kind of video production please give us a call.